swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 In order to enforce the distributed "*maybe remote*" nature of distributed actors, this proposal introduces a new flavor of method declaration called a *distributed method*.
 Other than a few special cases (such as `nonisolated` members), distributed methods are the only members that can be invoked cross-actor on distributed actors.

-It is necessary to give developers tight control over the distributed nature of methods they write, and it must be a concious opt-in step.
+It is necessary to give developers tight control over the distributed nature of methods they write, and it must be a conscious opt-in step.
 It is also possible to declared computed properties as `distributed`.
 A distributed method or property is defined within a distributed actor type by writing `distributed` in front of the method's declaration:

 ```swift
 distributed actor Player {